oleksiilytvyn/grailkit/README.rst

 Grailkit is a library for creative and experimental coding.
 This library used for development of Grail application (http://grailapp.com).
 Grailkit includes handling of Project, CueList's, Cue and reading/writing to *.grail files.
 Reading and writing to grail bible format.
-Also grailkit implements new PyQt5 widgets and dialogs.
+Implements MIDI, ArtNet, OSC, DMX protocols.

 Modules and features
 --------------------